🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🧾 Entrance Fee: 25,000 VND (approximately ₱57 PHP or $1 USD).

-It’s a small fee for a meaningful and historical experience.
+It’s a really small fee for a meaningful and historical experience.

 Ho Chi Minh Mausoleum

 Just nearby is the Presidential Palace, a striking yellow French colonial building surrounded by peaceful gardens and ponds.
-While the palace itself isn’t open to the public, the surrounding area—including Ho Chi Minh’s more modest stilt house—is worth exploring for a look at both the grandeur and simplicity tied to his legacy.
+While the palace itself isn’t open to the public, the surrounding area including Ho Chi Minh’s more modest stilt house.
+It is worth visiting for a look at both the grandeur and simplicity tied to his legacy.

 📍 Presidential Palace on Google Maps